Alline Banks Sprouse: Early life

 Sprouse was born in Manchester, Tennessee, United States.
 She played basketball while in grammar school, but when she reached high school, her local high school, Manchester High, did not have a girls team.
 There were family members living in Murfreesboro, about 30 miles from Manchester, so she stayed with family and attended Buchanan High which did have a girls team.
-At this time, the game was played on a court laid out in the same way as established by the founder of the game Senda Berenson in 1891.
+At this time, the game was played on a court laid out in the same way as established by the founder of women's basketball, Senda Berenson, in 1891.
 The rule "divides the court into three equal sections and requires players to stay in their section".
 Because Sprouse was tall for her age, and the Buchanan coaches did not know her ability, she was assigned to the center section.
 In fairness, Sprouse wasn't even sure she had a chance to make the team so wasn't in a position to push for the higher profile forward position.
 However, one of the forwards on the team came down sick and the coach was forced to give Sprouse a chance at the forward position.
 She scored 42 points in that game.
 Later, she would explain, "From then on I was a forward".

 She was a starter for all four years of her high school career, averaging 36 points a game as a senior.